JustAGhosT/home-lab-setup/README.md

-# Azure Home Lab VPN Setup
+# Azure HomeLab VPN Setup

-This repository contains scripts for setting up and managing an Azure virtual network with VPN connectivity for a home lab environment.
+This repository contains scripts and documentation for setting up and managing an Azure virtual network with VPN connectivity for a home lab environment.

 ## Overview

+This HomeLab environment is designed to provide a comprehensive learning and testing platform for Azure services, with a focus on networking and secure remote connectivity.
 The setup includes:

 - Azure Virtual Network with multiple subnets
 - Azure VPN Gateway for secure remote access
 - Azure NAT Gateway for outbound internet connectivity
 - PowerShell module for managing the entire environment
+- Certificate management for secure authentication
+- Modular deployment scripts for easy customization

 ## Architecture